andrewppar/ModalTheoremProver/README.md

 <div id="text-footnotes">

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum" href="#fnr.1">1</a></sup> In my dissertation (see [my website](https://andrewparisi.weebly.com/research.html)) I develop a proof system for modal logics that only uses lists of sequents as opposed to trees of sequents as the primary proof object.
 These are known as hypersequents.
 This project spun off of another one with some friends to develop a automated theorem prover for hypersequents.
 I had some questions as to whether hypersequents or tree hypersequents would be a more effective proof object when it comes to automated theorem proving.
 For more information about that project email me at [andrew.p.parisi@gmail.com](andrew.p.parisi@gmail.com).</div>

+<div class="footdef"><sup><a id="fn.2" name="fn.2" class="footnum" href="#fnr.2">2</a></sup> A point of interesting reasearch is whether this is actually better.
+I think we might actually get an efficiency gain by changing the way that different modal universal rules (i.e. (Necessarily P) when true, and (Possibly P) when false) work when we have different systems.
+This is worth exploring for both hypersequents and tree hypersequents.</div>

 </div>